miyamot0/datatracker-pwa/README.md

 - 0.2.4 - Bring in wakelocks, screen/route transitions, to mirror native functionality
 - 0.2.5 - Streamline docs and build
 - 0.2.6 - Support for img in docs, add in fixes for session editor
+- 0.2.7 - Add in support for syntax highlighting (docs related to data files)

 ## Features